exponea/exponea-ios-sdk/README.md

 ## Exponea iOS SDK

-This library allows you to interact with Bloomreach Engagement from your application or game.
-Engagement empowers B2C marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value.
+This library allows you to interact with Bloomreach Marketing from your application or game.
+Marketing empowers B2C marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value.

 It has been written 100% in Swift with ❤️

 >
-> Bloomreach Engagement was formerly known as Exponea.
+> Bloomreach Marketing was formerly known as Exponea.
 For backward compatibility, the Exponea name continues to be used in the iOS SDK.

 ## 📦 Installation